Jherza-X/deep-learning-challenge/README.md

     'units_5': 5,

     I tested this paremeters in "AlphabetSoupCharity_Optimization.ipynb", also changing the bin size.
 However the accuracy did not improve.

+    After tutor feedback I tested different number of layers including 30 neurons for the first layer as approximately the half of the number of input features you have.
+It ran with for layers during 100 epochs.
+The results yielded Loss: 0.5506576299667358, Accuracy: 0.7384839653968811.

+    Then I ran a model with 6 layers and the following number of neuron in each layer: 35, 25, 10, 15, 10, 10.
+Ran for 100 epochs.
+The outcome was Loss: 0.5589349865913391, Accuracy: 0.7396501302719116.
+This improved the previous test.

 ## Summary:
 The deep learning model was constructed and trained to predict the success of charitable organizations.
 The best results are 0.739504396915435 as overall performance.
 Based on the analysis, a recommendation for improving classification accuracy could involve trying a different model architecture, cleaning outlayers in the data, and fine-tuning hyperparameters.